 Find Sanctuary.
 Make Art.

-- Employ theological concepts
+- Illuminate theological concepts

+In selecting a Lincoln Fellow, the committee will look for theological vision, artistic preparedness, ability to complete the project, a timetable for bringing work to completion, and a proposed budget for the funding of the project.
 Proposals can be of art that has been previously exhibited elsewhere—either on or off campus.
 However, we are looking for original works.

 The expectation is that the completed art project will be exhibited in the Duke Chapel sanctuary in April.